soverenio/docs/docs/user-guide/overview.md

 ![Data map](../../img/user-guide/data-map-01.png "Data map")

-There are a number of filtering options and toggles on the map which help making focused views on different parts of the infrastructure.
+There are a number of filtering options and toggles on the map which help making focused views into different parts of the infrastructure.
 There is also a visual notion of sensitive data types that have been found in the assets and in the flows.

 ![Flow on the data map](../../img/user-guide/data-map-02.png "Flow on the data map")